kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 docker ps
 ```

 If there is anything running then kill it.
-Then, Connect to the physical rover/TurtleBot network and make sure the required robot drivers are running.
-Edit the .env file and make sure to change the
+Then, Connect to the physical rover/TurtleBot network first and make sure the required robot drivers are running/all the led lights should be on.

-All the led lights on the bot should be on.
+Then, edit the .env file and make sure to change the `ROBOT_ROS_DOMAIN_ID` and `ROBOT_ROS_DISCOVERY_SERVER` to match your Turtlbot's ID and its ip address.
-Ip address will be displayed on the robot's screen.
+Robot ID will be on the bot and the Ip address will be displayed on the robot's screen.
-Login to your Physcial bot:
+Finally, Login to your Physcial bot:

 ```bash
 ssh @theipaddressoftherobot